prithikavenkatesh/rag-pipeline/semantic_search/README.md

 # Semantic Search Module

-This module is part of the `rag-pipeline` project and is responsible for handling semantic search over PDF documents.
-It includes the following components:
+This folder is part of the `rag-pipeline` project.
+It contains code for searching PDF documents based on meaning, not just keywords.

-## 📄 PDF Ingestion & Paragraph Extraction
+## What It Does

+1. **Extracts paragraphs from PDFs**
-- Uses `PyMuPDF` to extract text from PDF files.
+   - Uses PyMuPDF to read and split text into paragraphs.
-- Splits the text into paragraphs and truncates long ones to maintain consistency.

-## 🔍 Semantic Embedding
-- Utilizes `sentence-transformers` (specifically `all-MiniLM-L6-v2`) to generate semantic embeddings for each paragraph.
-- Embeddings capture contextual meaning, enabling semantic search beyond keyword matching.

-## 🧠 Vector Storage in Milvus
+2. **Generates semantic embeddings**
+   - Uses the `sentence-transformers` model to turn paragraphs into vectors that capture meaning.

+3. **Stores data in Milvus**
-- Stores paragraph embeddings and their corresponding text in a Milvus vector database.
+   - Embeddings and text are saved in a Milvus vector database.
-- Creates an IVF_FLAT index for efficient similarity search.
+   - An index is created for fast searching.

-## 🔎 Semantic Search
-- Accepts a natural language query.
+4. **Performs semantic search**
+   - You can enter a question or phrase.
-- Embeds the query and retrieves the top matching paragraphs from Milvus based on semantic similarity.
+   - The system finds the most relevant paragraphs based on meaning.

-## 📘 Sample PDF
+## Sample PDF

-- The included PDF (`ST_SGB_2019_7-EN.pdf`) is a publicly available UN environmental policy document.
+- The included PDF is a public UN environmental policy document.
-- It serves as a sample for demonstrating semantic search capabilities.
+- It’s used to demonstrate how semantic search works.

-## 🚀 Future Plans
+## Future Plans

-- Integration with LLMs (e.g., Qwen, DeepSeek) to generate answers based on retrieved content.
+- Add LLMs like Qwen or DeepSeek to generate answers from retrieved content.
-- Expansion to support multiple document sources and chunking strategies.
+- Support more document types and smarter chunking.

 ---

-This module is designed to be modular and extensible, forming the foundation of a Retrieval
+This module is designed to be modular and easy to extend as part of a larger Retrieval-Augmented Generation (RAG) system.